 The Ashram provides an environment that is conducive for Self-Discovery and Empowerment.
 It is a kind of spiritual retreat to live and study under the guidance of a spiritual mentor.

-The Chapel of Mother Goddess in the Ashram premises is a place of Inner Spiritual Worship and Meditation, as such its sanctity must be maintained at all times.
-We urge you to shower and wear clean, modest clothing before entering the Chapel, at least one’s hands, feet and face should be washed.
+The Mandir (Temple) of Mother Goddess in the Ashram premises is a place of Inner Spiritual Worship and Meditation, as such its sanctity must be maintained at all times.
+We urge you to shower and wear clean, modest clothing before entering the Temple, at least one's hands, feet and face should be washed.

-When there is no Mantra Chanting, Bhajan/Sankeertan or Satsang, please maintain silence as much as possible, avoiding unnecessary talk.
+When there is no Mantra Chanting, Bhajan/Sankirtan or Satsang, please maintain silence as much as possible, avoiding unnecessary talk.

 The Bodhichitta Meditation Hall is an all purpose space, consistently energized by the meditators doing their practices there.
 If you maintain its sacredness and sanctity, it shall respond by sanctifying your entire being.